-Established in February 2019, the Appointment and Compensation Committee consists of at least three directors, with the chairman and the majority of committee members being outside directors.
+three directors, with the chairman and the majority of committee members being outside directors.

-Most directors who execute business are in their 40s, indicating that management talent has developed.
+Most executive officers who are responsible for the business are in their 40s, indicating that management talent has developed.
 President Nojima established this Company after leaving Nojima Corporation.
 Regarding the operation of the company, the president is aiming to implement business management suitable to fulfill the need for PC DEPOT to continuously develop in the rapidly-changing IT industry as a public company.